marmelroy/ObjectiveKit/README.md

 import ObjectiveKit
 ```

-To access the functionality of ObjectiveKit you will need to create an ObjectiveClass object typed for the class you want to modify or introspect:
+The next step is to create an ObjectiveClass object typed for the class you want to modify or introspect:
 ```swift
 let viewClass = ObjectiveClass<UIView>()
 ```

-If using for a custom Swift class, make sure that it inherits at some point from NSObject and that it is exposed to the Objective C runtime using the @objc flag.
+If using ObjectiveKit on a custom Swift class, make sure that it inherits at some point from NSObject and that it is exposed to the Objective C runtime using the @objc flag.

 ### Introspection